labsyspharm/cellcutter/README.md

                         Desired number of cells stored per Zarr array chunk.
 By default this is determined automatically using the chunk size parameter.
 Setting this option overrides the chunk size parameter.
-  --cache-size CACHE_SIZE
-                        Cache size for reading image tiles in MB.
-For best performance the cache size should be larger than the size of the image.
-(Default: 10240 MB = 10 GB)
-  --channels [CHANNELS ...]
-                        Indices of channels (1-based) to include in the output e.g., --channels 1 3 5.
-Channels are included in the file in the given order.
-If not specified, by default all channels are included.
-This option must be *after* all positional arguments.
 ```

 ## Example